uncletammy/doc-templater/README.md

 Compiles Github flavored markdown files into organized HTML templates, with support for pulling directly from one or more git repositories.

-## reh
+## New !

-Now supports branches and infinitely deep docs directories.
+Now supports git branches, infinitely deep docs directories, and outputting json menus with template metaData attached (use `<docmeta name="keyname" value="keyvalue">` inside of templates).

 ## Installation